maxhoesel-ansible/ansible-collection-smallstep/roles/step_bootstrap_host/README.md

 # maxhoesel.smallstep.step_bootstrap_host

-Configure a host to trust your CA and install `step-cli` to access it.
+Install `step-cli` on a host and configure it to trust your CA.

-This role is intended to be run on regular hosts in your network that you want to cooperate with your existing CA. It will:
+This is intended as a one-stop role that sets up all the components neccessary for using `step-cli` on a given host.
+It will:

-1. Install `step-cli` if required
+1. Install `step-cli` if required (using the `step_cli` role)
 2. Install the CA root cert into the system trust store
 3. Configure the root user to automatically connect to your CA when running `step-cli`.